-\paragraph{SMT Query Encoding for data types} In order to reason over data types, we allow the user to specify refinement types with method predicates (e.g., $\I{mem}$) and quantifiers ($e.g.,\forall u, \neg \mem{\nu}{u}$).
-These method predicates are encoded as uninterpreted functions.
+\paragraph{SMT Query Encoding for data types} In order to reason over data types, we allow the user to specify refinement types with uninterpreted predicates (e.g., $\I{mem}$) and quantifiers ($e.g.,\forall u. \neg \mem(\nu,u)$).
+These uninterpreted predicates are encoded as uninterpreted functions with stratified sorts.
 In order to ensure the query is an EPR sentence, we require that a normal refinement type (overapproximate types) can only use universal quantifiers.
-In addition, as shown in \autoref{fig:syntax}, we disallow nested method predicate application (e.g., $\mem{\nu}{\mem{\nu}{u}}$) and can only apply a method predicate over constants $\mem{\nu}{3}$ (it can be encoded as $\forall u, u = 3 \impl \mem{\nu}{u}$).
+In addition, as shown in \autoref{fig:syntax}, we disallow nested uninterpreted predicate application (e.g., $\mem(\nu,\mem(\nu,u))$) and can only apply a uninterpreted predicate over constants $\mem(\nu,3)$ (it can be encoded as $\forall u. u = 3 \impl \mem(\nu,u)$).